Snowboarding

-Snowboarding was developed in the United States, inspired by skateboarding, sledding, surfing, and skiing.
-It became popular around the globe, and was introduced as a Winter Olympic Sport at Nagano in 1998 and featured in the Winter Paralympics at Sochi in 2014.
+The origins of snowboarding can be traced back to the United States, where it was developed as a unique blend of influences from other board sports and winter activities.
+Skateboarding, surfing, sledding, and skiing all played a role in shaping the early versions of the sport.
+As it evolved, snowboarding attracted a dedicated following and gradually spread across the globe.
+Its growing popularity and athletic appeal led to its official debut as a Winter Olympic sport at the Nagano Games in Japan in 1998 and featured in the Winter Paralympics at Sochi in 2014.
 As of 2015, its popularity (as measured by equipment sales) in the United States peaked in 2007 and has been in a decline since.